cyberphone/json-canonicalization/dotnet/jsoncanonicalizer/README.md

 ## JCS compatible canonicalizer for .NET

-The project **verify-canonicalizer** contains the actual test program.
+The project **verify-canonicalization** contains the actual test program.